psmass/DDS-Data-model-Example/Sensors/README.md

-# Placeholder for Sensor Data Model
+# Placeholder for Sensor Example